anthonymelchor/HexagonalArchitecture/README.md

 - **Python Implementation:** The entire project is written in Python, a versatile and widely-used programming language.
 We've leveraged Python's readability and flexibility to create a maintainable codebase.

 - **Integration Testing with PyTest:** To ensure the reliability and quality of our application, we've integrated comprehensive integration tests.
 These tests are implemented using the PyTest library, a popular and user-friendly testing framework in the Python ecosystem.

+- **JWT Authentication**: This application uses JSON Web Tokens (JWT) for secure authentication.
+JWTs provide a robust and standardized method for user authentication and authorization.
+We've implemented JWT-based authentication to ensure data security and user access control.